ifthenpay/WHMCS/readme.md

 3. **Version** - Displays current version and checks if installed version is up to date with latest release;
 4. **Backoffice Key** - Input your ifthenpay Backoffice Key to load available Cofidis Pay Keys.
 Backoffice Key is provided upon contract completion and consists of sets of four digits separated by a hyphen (-), e.g. 1111-1111-1111-1111;
 5. **Cofidis Pay Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
-6. **Minimum Ammount** - (optional) Input minimum value to only display this payment method for orders values above it.
+6. **Minimum Amount** - (optional) Input minimum value to only display this payment method for orders values above it.
 Important Notice: On Cofidis Key selection, this input is updated with value configured in ifthenpay's backoffice, and when editing, it can not be lesser than the value specified in ifthenpay's backoffice;
-7. **Maximum Ammount** - (optional) Input maximum value to only display this payment method for orders values below it.
+7. **Maximum Amount** - (optional) Input maximum value to only display this payment method for orders values below it.
 Important Notice: On Cofidis Key selection, this input is updated with value configured in ifthenpay's backoffice, and when editing, it can not be greater than the value specified in ifthenpay's backoffice;
 8. **Show Payment Icon on Checkout** - (optional) When enabled, replaces the payment method Display Name presented in checkout with its respective icon.
 9. **Cancel Cofidis Pay Order** - (optional) When enabled, allows the order cancellation cron job to run for this specific method.
 The cancellation cron job executes with the WHMCS daily cron;
 10. **Callback** (optional) Enable to activate Callback, by selecting this option the order state will update when a payment is received;